-Abstracts will be peer reviewed for presentation at the 2019 Research Forum.
-Abstracts will be accepted that are judged scientifically valid and that yield important information which will ultimately affect patient care.
-Abstracts submitted, or the resultant manuscripts must not appear in a referenced journal before publication of the meeting abstracts in the October 2019 issue of Annals.
+Accepted abstracts are judged as scientifically valid and yield important information which will affect patient care.
+Submitted abstracts, or the resultant manuscripts, must not appear in a referenced journal before publication of the meeting abstracts in the October 2019 issue of Annals.
 Case reports or subject reviews are not considered original research.

 The Research Committee will review abstracts blinded to authors.
 Notification letters will be sent on or before July 1, 2019.
 We regret that we cannot give notification information by telephone.

 All abstracts will be presented electronically.
 The top 20 abstracts will be selected for oral presentation (7 minutes in length followed by a 3-minute discussion) in plenary-type sessions.
-Other accepted abstracts will be presented (3-5 minutes in length followed by a 2-minute discussion) in topic specific small group sessions.
+Other accepted abstracts will be presented (3-5 minutes in length followed by a 2-minute discussion) in topic specific sessions.
+Additionally, approximately top abstracts will be considered for presentation at the inaugural Research Forum keynote session, the Brooks F. Bock Lecture.
 All abstract presentations will be moderated by emergency medicine physicians with expertise in the selected content area.

-The Research Forum Ambassador Program is a unique volunteer opportunity for medical students interested in research.
-Ambassadors assist with social media promotion and help speakers and moderators during the abstract presentations (i.e. trouble shooting A/V, recording audience questions, etc.).
-Ambassadors receive a branded Research Forum t-shirt and invitations to both the EMF Awards luncheon and Research Forum Awards luncheon.
-Ambassadors also receive a certificate of appreciation from the ACEP President.
-If you are interested in volunteering, please submit a personal statement (less than 250 words) on why you would like to be an Ambassador along with your CV to Loren Rives at firstname.lastname@example.org by March 22nd.
-Applicants will be notified of thier status in early May.
+The Research Forum Medical Student Scholar Program is a unique volunteer opportunity for medical students interested in research.
+Scholars assist with social media promotion and help speakers and moderators during the abstract presentations (i.e. trouble shooting A/V, recording audience questions, etc.).
+Scholars receive a branded Research Forum t-shirt and a certificate of appreciation from the ACEP President.

 To be considered for any of the awards listed, you must be the corresponding author for the abstract submission and the presenter of the abstract at the Research Forum.